Jaybee020/Notifolks/frontend/README.md

 ## Status

-Notifolks is live and has can previewed and explored here: [Notifolks](https://notifolks.netlify.app)
+Notifolks is live 🎉 It can be previewed and explored here: [Notifolks](https://notifolks.netlify.app)

 ## Credits